CtrlShiftSammy/Quantum-Chess/README.md

 Pieces randomly change states like a quantum particle making it a game of both wits and luck.

 HOW TO RUN:
-1. Install Python and its modules, including Pygame
+1. Install Python and its modules, including Pygame.
-2. Install Qiskit
+2. Install Qiskit.
 3. Open Quantum Chess folder in your terminal.
 4. Execute main.py using the python command.